Charles Kenzie Steele: Background

 Steele was born into a coal mining family and was raised in Gary, West Virginia, a majorly black town.
 He knew from a young age that he wanted to be a preacher; he stayed true to this and began preaching when he was fifteen.
-Steele attended Morehouse College and graduated in 1938.
+Steele attended Morehouse College and graduated in the year 1938.
 He later became a pastor in Toccoa, Georgia, Augusta, Georgia, and Montgomery, Alabama, at the Hall Street Baptist Church.
 In 1952, Steele moved to Tallahassee, where he served at the Bethel Baptist Church.

 Views and actions

 Steele shared Martin Luther King Jr.'s views of gaining social equality through nonviolent actions and movements.
 He became a speaker at nonviolence and social change conferences, supported the Southern Christian Leadership Conference and the Poor People's Campaign, and coordinated a Vigil for Poverty to acknowledge those who lack their basic necessities.

 Steele was the first Vice President of the Southern Christian Leadership Conference, head of the local National Association for the advancement of Colored People, and president of the Inter-Civic Council (ICC).

 The actions of the ICC gave hope to those involved in the civil rights movement.
 Steele viewed the movement as having both pain and promise (Steele, 27 September 1978).

 He was asked to gather other black ministers in southern states to fight the Jim Crow laws together.
 He took part in freedom rides, voter registration campaigns, and marches.

 Steele participated in the Selma to Montgomery marches in 1965.

 Along with Steele's civil rights efforts, he held leadership positions in religious organizations; such as the Florida Baptist Convention and Morehouse College's seminary division.

 Throughout the 1960s, Steele continued his dedication to eliminating discrimination in all southern public facilities.